sara-sabr/ITStrategy/presentations/en/2020-11-30-Introduction-to-OSS.md

 - Leverage a large community of peers to enhance quality and for wider maintenance
 - Build on top of giants' shoulders and communities

-Note:

-How big is your team?
-As of 2019-10-10:

-- Jekyll: 864 contributors
-- Hugo: 588 contributors
-- Linux: 20 000+ authors

 --

 > Aspiring to world class is not enough, when everyone else starts there

-Jeff McAffer, formerly Director of Microsoft's Open Source Program Office
+Jeff McAffer, formerly Director of Microsoft's Open Source Program Office, GC Open First Day 2018

 Note:

-Startups combine open source software components and focus on added value
+- Startups combine open source software components and focus on added value
+- Today, Microsoft is one of the largest OSS corporate contributors in the world
+  - Yet, it once was prohibited to use OSS internally
+  - 2016 saw a shift with the new CEO openly embracing OSS culture

 --